 There have been times when the event was deleted/disabled entirely from a WordPress installation.
 We have also experienced the recurrence rate being reset back to “Once Daily” after a WooCommerce upgrade.

 It’s important to know just because you fix this issue one time doesn’t mean it won’t be back causing you trouble again in the future.

 Why does this happen?

-There have been several issues with this client’s WooCommerce install ever since a version rollback from the initial 3.0 release was made.
-I’m not sure if that’s the culprit as many people have experienced the same issue and have reported it on various tech support boards and forums around the web (and few seem to have found the solution).
+There have been several issues with this client’s WooCommerce install ever since a version rollback from the initial 3.0 release.
+I’m not sure if that’s the culprit though.
+Many people have experienced the same issue and have reported it on various tech support boards and forums around the web (and few seem to have found the solution).

 WP Cron is generally derided as a poor attempt at running scheduled tasks so maybe the base issue lies there.
-It depends on visitors to your site to actually initiate the execution of the events while a traditional cron job just runs on the server and fires off when you tell it exactly without waiting for an unrelated website visitor to initiate the call.
+It depends on visitors to your site to actually initiate the execution of the events.
+A traditional cron job runs on the server and fires off when you tell it.
+This means you aren’t waiting for an unrelated website visitor to initiate the call.

 In the end, the actual fix is very simple even if the cause isn’t so apparent.
-Hopefully, if you are experiencing a similar problem with your scheduled sales in WooCommerce this post will help you get your troubles sorted out.
+Hopefully, this post will help you get your troubles sorted out.

 Link Software LLC provides a host of WordPress plugin development services.
 Contact us to learn more about what we can offer.